Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Acting Upon Imagination

-N-skip is the naive approach from Section~\ref{sec:quality}.
-It relies on the chosen trajectory (of length $H$) for fixed $n$ steps and only recomputes the trajectory every $n+1$ steps ($n < H$).
-For $n=0$ it is the classical case where the trajectory is recomputed at every step.
-With an increasing error, earlier recalculations lead to lower error.
-Thus, $n$ is a hyperparameter that should be tuned to meet the performance requirements.
-Note that $n=1$ reduces recalculations by $50\%$.
-In the CP environment, Figure~\ref{fig:error_step} shows that the error starts increasing steeply at $n=7$, which amounts to $88\%$ less computations.
+\textbf{N-Skip:} as a baseline, we introduce N-Skip, which is a straight forward method for replanning that executes a fixed $n$ steps in a trajectory (of length $H$) and triggers replanning at step $n+1$ ($n < H$).
+For $n=0$ the trajectory is recomputed at every step.
+As earlier replanning generally lead to lower error. $n$ is a hyperparameter that should be tuned to meet the performance requirements.
+In the CP environment, Figure~\ref{fig:argumentation} left shows a sharply increasing error at $n=7$, which amounts to $88\%$ less computations.
+Interestingly, despite its simplicity, N-Skip has not been extensively analyzed or reported in existing literature.